misho-dimitrov/shiftability-lab/content/authors/Yan/_index.md

   - Current Team Members
 ---

-I joined King’s College London in 2014 to work on the Brain Imaging in Babies study, where I gained experience in fetal, neonatal and infant scanning.
+I completed in my MSc in Developmental Psychology and Psychopathology in 2021 and joined the MRC Doctoral Training Partnership in Biomedical Sciences at King's College London in 2023.

+My PhD focuses on dynamic functional brain connectivity and neurochemical systems in autism.
+Before joining King’s, I completed my BSc in Bioscience at Huazhong University of Science and Technology.